kckarnige/improved-ui/readme.md

 *I made this, first out of boredom, but now I genuinely want to make a good theme :D*

 **USRBG IS NOW INCLUDED!
-(You need to be running [DevilBro's plugin lib](https://github.com/mwittrien/BetterDiscordAddons) for this to work, use [bdCompat](https://github.com/Juby210/bdCompat) to use it on Powercord, sorry browser users :/)**
+(You need to be running [DevilBro's plugin lib](https://github.com/mwittrien/BetterDiscordAddons) for this to work on BetterDiscord, sorry browser users :/)**

 ### Preset Colors